galabovaa/METIS/README.txt

   potential issues with thread safety.
 This required to remove `gkmcore` in GKlib/memory.c and to remove the signal handling in GKlib/error.c.

+- Any function not needed to call METIS_NodeND has been removed.